 Zero-Day Vulnerability Timeline

-Generally, zero day exploits include targeting specific security weaknesses with malware.
-What happens next is that malware integrates into an existing layer in the software and blocks it from fulfilling its normal function.
 Sounds complicated, right?
-In fact, malware infiltration is remarkably easy.
+Malware infiltration is remarkably easy.
 Hackers can conceal malware as links to a particular site.
 All a user has to do is click on the link and the doubtful software starts downloading automatically.
 Downloads like these usually occur when attackers have found a way to exploit unprotected vulnerabilities in a browser.

 In short, the timeline of a zero-day vulnerability goes as follows: